pneff93/cfk-clients-oauth/README.md

 ```

 > [!NOTE]
-> In this example, we only register one application in Azure.
+> In this example, we only register one application in Azure AD.
 Consider different applications with its secret per CP component
 > and client